Case Studies for Urban Digital Twins

 Using tools such as BuildingReconstruction (BRec), 3D building models are generated in LoD1 and LoD2.
 The models are then integrated into databases and platforms and form the basis for visualization, planning, and thematic analyses.

-An Urban Digital Twin serves as a shared visualization and analysis layer for different municipal geospatial datasets.
-These include, for example, 3D building models, infrastructure information, environmental and sensor data, as well as open data sources.
+An Urban Digital Twin serves as a shared visualization and analysis layer for different municipal and domain‑specific datasets.
+These include 3D building models, infrastructure information, environmental and sensor data, and open data sources.

 In applications such as VC Map, this data can be visualized as thematic layers within the context of a 3D city model.
-This makes it possible to identify spatial relationships and to view data from different systems within the same context.
+The actual data linking is often carried out by specialized applications or partner software, while the VCS platform provides the structured visualization and interaction layer.

 For use in an Urban Digital Twin, geospatial data from different sources must first be technically prepared and transformed into a consistent data model.
-This includes, for example, 3D city models in CityGML format, geospatial data from GIS systems, point clouds, or external data services.
+This includes 3D city models in CityGML format, GIS datasets, point clouds, or external data services.

 Tools such as VC Publisher handle the conversion, structuring, and provision of this data.
-This allows city models and geospatial data to be efficiently used for various applications such as visualization, planning, or thematic analyses within the Digital Twin.
+This allows city models and geospatial data to be efficiently used for visualization, planning, and thematic analyses within the VCS platform.

 Digital Twins make it possible to integrate planning designs directly into the existing 3D city model.
 Building designs or infrastructure projects can be represented spatially and compared with the existing urban environment.

-Tools such as VC Planner or VC Panorama support the visualization of planning variants, the import of designs, and the evaluation of scenarios within the context of the city model.
-This makes it possible to identify impacts on the cityscape, sightlines, or shading at an early stage.
+Tools such as VC Planner or VC Panorama support the import of designs, the visualization of planning variants, and the evaluation of scenarios within the context of the city model, helping to identify impacts on the cityscape or shading at an early stage.

-3D city models make it possible to combine spatial data with environmental and energy data.
-Cities use these models, for example, for solar potential analyses, climate simulations, or shading analyses.
+3D city models make it possible to combine spatial data with climate and energy data.
+Cities use these models, for example, for climate simulations or shading analyses.

-Applications such as VC Solar allow the calculation of solar potential for roofs and façades directly within the 3D model.
+With applications such as VC Solar, the solar potential of roof and façade surfaces can be calculated directly within the 3D model.
 Factors such as building structures, shading from neighboring buildings, or vegetation are taken into account.

 Digital Twins enable a clear representation of planning and infrastructure projects in the spatial context of the city.
 Construction projects, development initiatives, or climate analyses can be visualized in the 3D model and made accessible to different target groups.